RidzIn/tech_task/README.md

 ## Data
 The AirBus Ship Detection data is available on the [Kaggle website](https://www.kaggle.com/competitions/airbus-ship-detection/data).

+## Complete description of solution

+**Task**

+I have never worked with CV problems except for MNIST classification, so It was challenging to understand what my task was.
+I had to check other Kaggler's solutions.
+Also, it's the first time I've seen RLE decoding.

+**EDA**

+As soon as I understood my task, I started the EDA phase.
+I observed that DataSet is unbalanced.
+78% of images have no ships on them.
+Also, those ships are too small, 0.05% of pixels are related to ships.
+This imbalance makes creating a good model - a challenging task.

+**Data Preprocessing**

+The major problem in this phase was creating a representative data set for training.
+I have decided to drop all non-ship images.
+Also, the memory issue I faced was fixed by splitting the data into batches of 64 images.
+Then bathes are converted into small numpy arrays with shape [768,768,1] for masks and [768,768,3] - for images.
+Then all these batches were merged into two big arrays.
+In the end, I created a custom PyTorch DataSet

+**Training Model**

+I have never worked with TensorFlow, so I decided to make a good training process using PyTorch.
+The default Unet model was chosen, because it's the simplest CNN model for semantic segmentation problems.

+**Evaluation**

+In the technical task were suggestions to use the Dice score, but LoU is used as a metric by Airbus.
+So I decided to use Dice.

+**Results**

+I had limited time to fine-tune the model because most of the time I have spent on EDA and Data Preprocessing.
+I have seen the solution where people were using transfer learning.
+Then trained the classification model, and used those weights for semantic segmentation, I wanted to try, but the lack of time didn't leave a chance.

+Even so, I have installed CUDA and 3070Ti GPU - it takes a significant amount of time, to train a good model, so as an example that my model is working I trained it on 1k images(900 for training, 100 evaluation).
+There are images in the dir folder that show that on even that small Data, the model can detect ships on images.

 ---

 Original paper by Olaf Ronneberger, Philipp Fischer, Thomas Brox: